Press & Media Coverage

 People are 'at breaking point' as UK inflation hits 40-year high

 Food & Solidarity responds to the cost of living crisis and its impact on Newcastle families, as inflation reaches levels not seen in decades.
+Read more about our work on the cost of living crisis.

 Read article